squidfunk/mkdocs-material/docs/tutorials/index.md

 !!! note "Feedback wanted!"
     The tutorials are a recent addition to our documentation and we are still working out what shape they should have in the end.
-Please contact us if you want to provide feedback. <!--- TODO: how? -->
+Please [provide any feedback you might have in this discussion thread].

     Note, however, that suggestions should be specific and feasible.
 We want to focus on creating more content at the moment, instead of developing a specific styling or behaviour for the tutorials.
 If there are worthwhile improvements that we can make through simple customization then we are happy to consider those.

+[provide any feedback you might have in this discussion thread]: https://github.com/squidfunk/mkdocs-material/discussions/7220

 ## Blogs
 * [Basics](blogs/basic.md) (20 min) <br/>